knawel/knawel/README.md

-- 👋 Dima from Wroclaw
-- 👀 I’m interested in drug discovery, biotech and how modeling can help
+I’m interested in drug discovery, biotech and how modeling can help.
+Occasionaly caving.

 <!---
 knawel/knawel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.